 It’s the time of year when gardeners are itching to get outside, but too early to actually start

 planting.
 There are still a lot of things that can be done to prepare your garden for spring

 so that you can get out in the yard during the nice days.

-Suggestion: If don’t cut down your faded plants and leave them until temperatures warm
+Suggestion: If you leave your faded plants until temperatures warm

 in the spring, native Bees and Butterflies can survive the winter and emerge in spring, when longer

 Here’s a to-do list with 10 helpful tasks to get you started!

 This isn’t a very glamorous task, but you will be surprised what has accumulated over the winter!

 Walk around with a plastic bag and retrieve all the bits of paper and trash that have blown onto your